OneTouch AT G2 and 10G Network Assistant

 Determine if a server-based application is the root cause of a reported problem by measuring availability and response metrics.
 Add to the AutoTest profile the performance test appropriate for the application: ping (ICMP), connect (TCP), web (HTTP), file (FTP), multicast (IGMP), video (RTSP) or email (SMTP).
 Each test is graphically represented on the OneTouch AT home page as an icon.
 After running the AutoTest, touch a test icon on the home page to get a detailed breakdown of application performance including DNS lookup time, server-response time and data rate.
 The test results are presented side-by-side for easy wired/Wi-Fi and IPv4/IPv6 performance comparisons.
 A few examples: ping your WLAN controller, connect to port 2000 on your VoIP call manager, download a page of an application with a web interface, upload or download a file from a server, subscribe to a multicast group, access video content from an on-demand streaming video server or email a text message to your mobile phone.

-Figure 9.
-Group tests by hosting location – local, intranet, internet
+Figure 10: Group tests by target location – local, intranet, internet.
+(OneTouch AT 10G Test result shown).

 Local, intranet and internet performance